Pass a Ball Around the Circle

 Why This Lesson Matters:

-This exercise teaches the heart of human interaction: coordination and empathy.
-As children develop physical composure and grace, they build a foundation of safety and security.
-When a child moves with care, they are naturally met with kindness, strengthening their social bonds and confidence within the group.
+This exercise teaches the heart of human interaction: coordination and connection.
+As children develop an embodied sense composure and grace in relation to others, they build a foundation of safety and security.
+When a child moves with care, they are generally met with kindness.
+This strengthens their social bonds and confidence within the group.

 Benefits of the Exercise